A couple months after my first baby was born, I decided it was time to get back into shape.

 Some exercise programs even incorporate their wee ones into their routines (baby = barbell?).

 Fitness videos can be an affordable way to kick your butt and take the weight off in the comfort of your own home, all while not requiring back-up childcare (who knew it would be so hard to get away?) or a ton of planning and scheduling.
-There is also an incredible amount of workouts available online now, too.
+There is also an *incredible wealth of workouts available online now.
+(Sheesh you used to have buy DVDs for this kind of thing — imagine!)

 Here are a few at-home courses recommended by our readers: